Star Trek: The New Voyages 2: Sequels

 Additional volumes were planned, but they were never realized.
 Some time after The New Voyages 2 was released, the license for Star Trek tie-in fiction was awarded to Pocket Books.
 From 1981 onward, Pocket released a new line of books based on Star Trek, and did not continue any of the lines created by Bantam, including The New Voyages series.

-Pocket Books restarted professional publication of fan-written stories based in 1998, Strange New Worlds series edited by Dean Wesley Smith.
+Pocket Books launched the Strange New Worlds book line, edited by Dean Wesley Smith, in 1998.